-We should all indeed be wearing sunglasses, but to help reduce the digital eye strain and sleep loss commonly associated with blue light overexposure, Live Eyewear offers a collection of Cocoons fitovers featuring an HEV blue light filter system that are designed to reduce overexposure to harmful high energy visible blue light.
+We should all indeed be wearing sunglasses, but to help reduce the digital eye strain and sleep loss commonly associated with blue light overexposure, Live Eyewear offers a collection of Cocoons fitovers featuring a patented HEV blue light filter system designed to reduce overexposure to harmful high energy visible blue light.
 Not only do the lenses filter 100% of UV light and up to 60% of blue light with a specially-formulated tint, they also feature an anti-reflective coating to reduce glare and halos generated by artificial light sources.
-Moreover, we’ve integrated all of this preventative technology into our famous Cocoons frame, which longtime wearers will know boasts levels of comfort and durability you won’t find in any other fitover.
+We’ve integrated all of this preventative technology into our famous Cocoons frame, which longtime wearers will know provides comfort and durability unrivaled by any other fitover.
 At a fraction of the price of prescription eyewear with HEV filter technology, the Cocoons Computer Fitover collection delivers a simple and effective solution to protecting your eyes from harmful blue light.

 Nowadays, Americans spend around ten hours a day in front of a screen (CNN), exposed to blue light all the while.
-Now I’m very optimistic about the good that technology can do, and I’ve taken pains to make sure no part of this post comes across as technophobic.
-This isn’t a “chuck your phone and get off the grid” kind of operation; the access to information and connection we now have at our fingertips and the connectivity we can foster is downright inspiring and hindered only by the limits of our imagination.
+I’m very optimistic about the good that technology can do, and I’ve taken pains to make sure no part of this post comes across as technophobic.
+This isn’t a “chuck your phone and get off the grid” kind of operation; the access to information and connection we now have at our fingertips is tremendously important and downright inspiring.
 This website alone has allowed thousands and thousands of people to receive the tools they need to stay active, healthy, and safe.
 However, there are indeed growing pains that occur with the integration of any new technology into daily life.
-What I hope to call for here–and what I think general reaction to Dr. Karunarathne and his team’s breakthrough with blue light shows we’re looking for–is a mindful, healthy, and safe engagement with our technologies.
+What I hope to call for here–and what I think general reaction to Dr. Karunarathne’s findings shows people are looking for–is a mindful, healthy, and safe engagement with our technologies.